srymh/datatable/README.md

 - Making it Responsive and Readable: Create a Scroll Container
 - Adding Context: Create a Fixed First Column
 - Fixing a Bug: Adjust Cell Heights
+- > We’re close now, and there’s one final bug to solve.
+The handleCellHeightResize() is called after the component is mounted and is never called again unless the page is refreshed.
+This means the height values for each cell remain the same even if the window is resized.